-d.
+c.
 Research and Evaluation Independence and Integrity

 If an application proposes research (including research and development) and/or evaluation, the applicant must demonstrate research/evaluation independence and integrity, including appropriate safeguards, before it may receive award funds.
-The applicant must demonstrate independence and integrity regarding both this proposed research and/or evaluation, and any current or prior related projects.
+The applicant must demonstrate independence and integrity regarding both the research and/or evaluation project proposed in response to this solicitation, and any current or prior related projects.

-Each application should include an attachment that addresses both i. and ii. below:
+Each application that proposes research and/or evaluation should include an attachment that addresses both i. and ii. below:

-i.
-The applicant is to document research and evaluation independence and integrity by including one of the following two items:
+- i.
+For purposes of this solicitation, each applicant is to document research and evaluation independence and integrity by including one of the following two items: - a.

-a.
 A specific assurance that the applicant has reviewed its application to identify any actual or potential apparent conflicts of interest (including through review of pertinent information on the principal investigator, any co-principal investigators, and any subrecipients), and that the applicant has identified no such conflicts of interest-whether personal or financial or organizational (including on the part of the applicant entity or on the part of staff, investigators, or subrecipients)-that could affect the independence or integrity of the research, including the design, conduct, and reporting of the research.